 To better understand how to improve processing speed, for a long time neuroscientists have investigated the neural correlates associated with performance of elementary cognitive tasks.
 Current research uses electroencephalography to compare brain activity differences between fast and slow performers.
 One interesting aspect that we know already is that brain speed improvement is based on making more solid neural connections, which allows the signals to communicate faster between one another.
 Thus, the way people’s brain is wired and organized provides a hint of their processing speed.
 However, this is not enough to determine a causal relationship between a connectivity pattern and the level of processing speed.
 A more dynamic brain feature should be also considered to understand processing speed differences between the same range of age individuals.
 Besides the structural aspect, the brain is a dynamic system that generates bioelectrical activity known as brainwaves.
 Such brainwaves link to cognition, reflecting a unique pattern of synchronous activity oscillating in different brain regions at different speeds or frequencies.

-Current scientific evidence provides reasons to believe an important role of brain oscillations in processing speed, specifically, the oscillatory activity of a frontoparietal network.
+Current scientific evidence provides evidence an important role of brain oscillations in processing speed, specifically, the oscillatory activity of a frontoparietal network.
 It is known that such a network is variable between individuals.
 In a published study of Goldsmiths College London University, brain oscillations measured in badminton players and sedentary controls were compared during performance of a visuo-spatial processing task.
 When researchers looked into their brainwaves found that players – who responded faster than controls – exhibited a different pattern of oscillatory activity identified as higher beta desynchronization.
 In a recent study, researchers explored the oscillatory activity of a group of patients with processing speed deficits.
 Results showed that slow processing was related to an atypical frontal slow/fast oscillatory activity.
 Although these are very innovative results, they are not generalizable and more control conditions are needed to determine the specific oscillatory mechanisms controlling processing speed.
 The good news is that neuroscientists have already started to investigate different ways to improve processing speed and neural efficiency by directly affecting causally related brainwaves.

 Innovative brain technology is emerging in order to improve cognitive functioning by directly affecting the neural plasticity.
 Non-invasive brain stimulation (NIBS) provides safe and relative low-cost methods to optimize cognitive functioning.
 Techniques such as transcranial magnetic stimulation (TMS) and transcranial direct current stimulation (tDCS), are being used already as a therapeutic option to treat various neuropsychiatric disorders with excellent results.
 In broad terms, these techniques deliver very low levels of a constant current to specifically targeted areas of the brain exerting an influence on their brainwaves.
 But… what about the speed of mental processing?
 Might it also work to make our brains to perform faster?
 The answer is yes because knowing the brain substrate – particularly brain oscillatory mechanisms – any cognitive function is a potential target for neurostimulation treatment.